joshtharakan/cash-issuer/README.md

 5. The Issuer UI should update in the "nostro transactions" pane and the "node transactions" pane showing the above states

-6. Assuming the correct details for the bank account used by PartyA were added and successfully sent to the issuer, then the `NodeTransactionState` will trigger the flow for generating tokens of type `FiatCurrency` and the `NodeTransactionState` should be marked as complete.
+6. Assuming the correct details for the bank account used by AGCSSE were added and successfully sent to the issuer, then the `NodeTransactionState` will trigger the flow for generating tokens of type `FiatCurrency` and the `NodeTransactionState` should be marked as complete.

 7. Run ` run vaultQuery contractStateType: com.r3.corda.lib.tokens.contracts.states.FungibleToken`
-    from PartyA to inspect the amount of fungible tokens issued.
+    from AGCSSE node to inspect the amount of fungible tokens issued.
 It should be for the same amount of the payment sent to the issuer's account.

 **Token Transfer**

-1. From `PartyA` initiate the token transfer via the API call `http://localhost:10055/t2i/addbankaccount?node=PartyA&accountId=11111&accountName=AGCSSE&accountNumber=13371337&sortCode=442200`.
+1. From `AGCSSE` node initiate the token transfer via the API call `http://localhost:10055/t2i/addbankaccount?node=AGCSSE&accountId=11111&accountName=AGCSSE&accountNumber=13371337&sortCode=442200`.
    Provide the well known identity of the party to which token needs to be transferred as well as the quantity of token to be transferred.

 2. After successful completion the result will be the updated token balance after the transfer